 - Memory option: 12GB + 1TB (ceramic version only) - microSD up to 512GB (all versions)

 - CPU: Octa-core 8nm processor

-What is the Samsung Galaxy S10 Plus?
+Who is the Samsung Galaxy S10 Plus for?

 If you’ve seen any of the advertising for the new Galaxy S10 series then it’ll be the Galaxy S10 Plus that gets headline billing.
 This is the phone Samsung is really pushing and that makes complete sense considering everything this phone can do.